 Software Licensing

-Publishing research software under an appropriate license is crucial for its accessibility, usability, and further integration into research.
-Choosing a license usually happens right when you start developing the software or when you put it in a public repository, rather than when the software is finished and fully baked.
+Publishing research software under an appropriate licence is crucial for its accessibility, usability, and further integration into research.
+Choosing a licence usually happens right when you start developing the software or when you put it in a public repository, rather than when the software is finished and fully baked.

-A software license states how other people may re-use your code and under which circumstances.
-For research software, it is recommended (and often required by funders) that licenses are as permissible as possible.
+A software licence states how other people may re-use your code and under which circumstances.
+For research software, it is recommended (and often required by funders) that licences are as permissible as possible.

-There are many licenses out there; below we list some very frequently used licenses in research software.
-However, if none of these licenses fit your case, there are several tools that can help you to choose a suitable software license.
+There are many licences out there; below we list some very frequently used licences in research software.
+However, if none of these licences fit your case, there are several tools that can help you to choose a suitable software licence.
 If you need guidance in choosing a licence for your software, get in touch with the RDM Support Desk.

 MIT License